 Wedding planning can burn out even the calmest of couples.
 For the nights when you just want to put away the planners and Netflix 'n chill, snuggle up with your fiancé and watch one of our favorite wedding movies.
 You'll laugh, you'll cry, and maybe you'll even get some inspo for your own big day.

 Father of the Bride (1991)

 Getting married isn't just a big deal for you and your spouse.
 It brings about big changes for each of your families, too.
 No movie better encapsulates the madcap nature of throwing a wedding and adjusting to a diminishing nest like Father of the Bride.
 Not only does Steve Martin's George get surprised by his daughter's engagement — he and his wife Nina, played by Diane Keaton, also have to host the wedding at their home.
-Bonus: Father of the Bride (1950) — If you're a lover of classic movies, check out the Oscar-nominated original, starring Spencer Tracy as the father and Liz Taylor as his wife (Diane Keaton plays alongside Steve Martin in the 1991 remake).
+Bonus: Father of the Bride (1950) — If you're a lover of classic movies, check out the Oscar-nominated original, starring Spencer Tracy as the father and Liz Taylor as his daughter.